What is the Selection Process?

 The LEA will not process your application unless it is completed correctly and contains all five items

-Your child will not be able to take part in any assignment until a licence has
+- Your child will not be able to take part in any assignment until a licence has been obtained

 General Guidelines For Parents.

 - All Mobile, Home or Work phone numbers, email and address changes must be notified in writing to the Agency ASAP